Postpartum Depression in Men

 • Anger and irritability

-Paternal Postpartum Depression Risk Factors in Men
+Postpartum Depression in Men vs. Women

-Diagnosing Paternal Postpartum Depression in Men
+Diagnosing Paternal Postpartum Depression

-Men often have a difficult time discussing their postpartum depression symptoms.
-This difficulty is more common if their partner, the mother, suffers from PPD.
 In these cases, many men hide their feelings to reduce the burden of their partner’s condition.
 Men may also feel ashamed of and confused by their postpartum symptoms, so they might be reluctant to seek medical help.

 Treatment for Men with Paternal Postpartum Depression

-Men with paternal postpartum depression must be equally proactive in seeking help and treatment options.
 Men should know that what they are experiencing is normal.
 There is no shame in feeling depression or anxiety after the birth of a child, as it is a huge lifestyle change that brings extreme emotional shifts.

-Like women, men have access to PPD medications like antidepressants.
-Men should also explore other avenues of psychiatry, including counseling, psychotherapy (i.e., “talk therapy”), or support from other mental health professionals.
+Men can also explore other avenues of psychiatry, including counseling, psychotherapy (i.e., “talk therapy”), or support from other mental health professionals.

 There are many postpartum depression support groups available that cater specifically to men.
 These groups provide a safe space for men to discuss their concerns and feel understood by others with similar experiences.
-Men can also participate in family-oriented support groups, such as postpartum support groups for couples, to help them learn healthy coping and relationship skills while enjoying these groups’ social support.

-Self-Help for Men with Paternal Postpartum Depression
+Self-Help Tips for Men with Paternal Postpartum Depression

 Self-help practices are excellent ways to reduce stress and depression symptoms.